kubernetes-sigs/secrets-store-csi-driver/sample/ingress-controller-tls/README.md

 # Deploy Test Apps with Reference to Secrets Store CSI

-> NOTE: These apps referece a secrets store csi volume and a `secretProviderClass` object created earlier.
+> NOTE: These apps reference a Secrets Store CSI volume and a `secretProviderClass` object created earlier.
 A Kubernetes secret `ingress-tls-csi` will be created by the CSI driver as a result of the app creation.

 ```yaml
       volumes: